Robinyo/serendipity-api/README.md

 ## Roadmap

-* Use TypeScript, Node.js, Express and TypeORM to build a MVP REST API for Serendipity CRM.
+* Use TypeScript, Node.js, Express and TypeORM to build a REST API for Serendipity CRM.

 ## Quick Links